 After all the planning and waiting the day of my business class flight on V Australia was finally here.
-As you may remember, I had redeemed Delta SkyMiles for the V Australia ticket and flew Delta Airlines to Los Angeles prior to this flight.
+As you may remember, I had redeemed Delta SkyMiles for the V Australia ticket and flew Delta Air Lines to Los Angeles prior to this flight.
 One comment on the airline name, as it a bit confusing.
-V Australia (VA) is part of the Virgin Australia group, but until 2012, it will maintain its distinct name, due to some rule regarding carrying the Virgin name on flights to the US.
-Starting in the new year, these flights to/from LAX will be branded as Virgin Australia, which is the same name for the Australian domestic airline.
+V Australia (was) and interim name in use during my trip.
+The airline is now known as Virgin Australia.

 (apologies for the quality of some iPhone photos that are not as crisp as I would like)